Trousdale County License Hearing Guide

 Where to Request: The Tennessee Department of Safety and Homeland Security (specifically the Driver Services Division) handles ALR hearings.

-- Online: Check the Tennessee Department of Safety and Homeland Security website for online hearing request options.
-Look for a section related to DUI or Implied Consent law.
+How to Request: Online: The Tennessee Department of Safety and Homeland Security website may offer online hearing request options.

 - Mail: You can send a written request to the Tennessee Department of Safety and Homeland Security Driver Services Division.
-Again, their address should be found on their website.
 Your request should include your name, date of birth, driver's license number, date of arrest, arresting agency, and a clear statement that you are requesting an ALR hearing to contest your license suspension.
 Sending it via certified mail with return receipt requested is highly recommended.

 What Happens If You Miss the Deadline: If you fail to request a hearing within the 15-day deadline, your driver's license will be automatically suspended.
 There is very little recourse once this deadline passes.
 Act now!